Updated June 8, 2023

 - You have a project in mind.
 You are formulating the algorithm in your mind.
 As you create your project, you evaluate the different technological stack possibilities.
 All is going well until you realize you must download the required software, IDEs, and tools and procure server space to serve your code.

-Too much of an overhead for initial stages of development?
+- Too much of an overhead for the initial stages of development?
 Too much of an overhead for managing infrastructure even as your project scales up?
 Is your project overshooting on the cost estimates?
 Is your focus divided between all things but coding?

 Solution: These are the problems, but AWS Lambda is the solution.

 AWS Lambda – Serverless Computing

 AWS Lambda lets you run your code without provisioning for the servers and other supporting infrastructure.
-You can code in any type of application or backend service without worrying about the server or the supporting DLLs/software.
+You can code in any type of application or back-end service without worrying about the server or the supporting DLLs/software.
 You only need to focus on your code.
-Rest everything is taken care of by AWS, starting with serving your code, through triggering your code on specific events, to managing more server space when your code scales up.
+Rest everything is taken care of by AWS, from serving your code, triggering your code on specific events, and managing more server space when your code scales up.

-- AWS bills you based on the time your code is executing, in multiples of 100-millisecond frames.
-There is no charge for the time your code sits idle on the server.
-What better motivation to write efficient code!
+- AWS bills you based on the time your code executes in multiples of 100-millisecond frames.
+There is no charge for when your code sits idle on the server.
+What better motivation to write efficient code?

 - The term ‘Serverless’ often denotes the shift to the cloud.
 With the cloud, you can delegate your operational responsibilities to AWS and focus more on providing a better consumer experience through your application.

-- While you do so, AWS handles tasks such as infrastructure management, clustering, patching, security, operating system maintenance, etc.
+- While you do so, AWS handles infrastructure management, clustering, patching, security, operating system maintenance, etc.

 Why AWS Lambda?